nicofirst1/MotionBot/README.md

 Cv Error: /home/pi/InstallationPackages/opencv-3.1.0/modules/core/src/arithm.cpp:639: error: (-209) The operation is neither 'array op array' (where arrays have the same size and the same number of channels), nor 'array op scalar', nor 'scalar op array' in function arithm_op

 * It seems to be correlated to the number of channels of the images passed.
-* When the error occurres the images shapes are (480, 640, 3), the number 3 should not be there since the image is being converted to gray scale with
+* When the error occurres the grd_thruth  shape is (480, 640, 3) while the gray is (480,640), the number 3 should not be there since the image is being converted to gray scale with
 > gray = cv2.cvtColor(img2, cv2.COLOR_BGR2GRAY)

 ### Tried Fixes